eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_podspecs.md

 ```

 {{% alert title="Note" %}}
-Please make sure that you already pushed your image to the local registry before trying to deploy it.
-If you used the provided task (see [here](/docs/run_runtime_services_kubernetes.md) for details) to build your app, you can use the following command:
+Please make sure that you have already pushed your image to the local registry before trying to deploy it.
+If you used the provided task (see [here](/docs/run_runtime_services_kubernetes.md) for details) to build your app, you can use this command:

 ```bash
 docker push localhost:12345/sampleapp:local